Vearance/sic-final/README.md

 ### sensor models
 different places come with different temperature and humidity conditions. the original "iforest_pipeline" was trained on data from the Jakarta area, while the "iforest_pipeline_bdg" was trained on data from the Bandung area.

+### webcam
+for this source code (main.py), I used cv2.VideoCapture(1). this means if you want to use your laptop camera, you should change 'main.py' on Line 187, Column 25.